HSF/packaging/RelocatableSoftware/README.md

 OS/toolchain mounting the filesystem is the same, or binary compatible with, the OS/toolchain the package was built for.
-Though not a direct issue for relocatability, programming and compiling for binary compatibility are helpful for simplifying binary packaging and deployment.
+Though not a direct issue for relocatability, programming and compiling for binary compatibility is helpful for simplifying binary packaging and deployment.
 The issues here include:

 - Software development
   - Mostly a training/policy issue for individual projects (but perhaps HSF can help)